rangl-labs/netzerotc/evaluation/content/overview.md

 #### Hint

-Modify the generation scheduling environment to train your agent in a smarter way.
-However, your agent will be evaluated using the original generation scheduling environment.
+Modify the environment to train your agent in a smarter way.
+However, your agent will be evaluated using the original environment.

 #### Submission